 Regional Economic Impact

-With approximately 5,974 benefits-eligible employees, Princeton University is one of the largest private employers in central New Jersey.
+With approximately 6,063 benefits-eligible employees, Princeton University is one of the largest private employers in central New Jersey.
 The institution’s overall regional economic impact amounts to approximately $2 billion.
-This is based on the University’s total expenditures in 2011-12 of approximately $1.46 billion (more than $1.37 billion plus $82 million for the Princeton Plasma Physics Laboratory, or PPPL), along with the expenditures of more than 784,000 people attending events throughout the year on campus, and the expenditures of the thousands of students and employees.
+This is based on the University’s total expenditures in 2012-13 of approximately $1.52 billion (including $80 million for the Princeton Plasma Physics Laboratory, or PPPL), along with the expenditures of more than 790,000 people attending events throughout the year on campus, and the expenditures of the thousands of students and employees.
 Included in these statistics is the $25 million economic impact of the nationally acclaimed McCarter Theatre Center, whose facility is owned by the University (McCarter programming drew approximately 150,000 visitors last year, with an operating budget of $11.4 million and approximately 140 full- and part-time employees).

 The University continues to play an important role in attracting prestigious international corporations to central New Jersey, particularly to the University-developed Forrestal Center properties in Plainsboro and South Brunswick.
 These lands feature premier office, retail and residential space as well as academic space, with an approximate assessed valuation of $1.4 billion in Plainsboro and South Brunswick.